1 Bg 11-1972: The Universal Form

 > using a material process, Krsna is considered to be a great

-> historical personality and very learned philosopher.
-But He
+> historical personality and very learned philosopher, but He

-> was so powerful, He had to accept a material body.
+> was so powerful He had to accept a material body.

 > Ultimately they think that the Absolute Truth is impersonal;